Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 library(latex2exp) # For mathematics symbol in the plot
 ```

-The explanations of each function and almost each line of the code in [`Algorithm_Functions_for_RSPP.R`] are provided in the corresponding comments in the file.
+The explanations of the functions in the file [`Algorithm_Functions_for_RSPP.R`] are provided in the corresponding comments in the file.

 ## Strauss Point Process Simulation Study $1$